R-HTA-in-LMICs/Advanced-Tutorial-2022/README.md

 > Smith R and Schneider P. [Making health economic models Shiny](https://doi.org/10.12688/wellcomeopenres.15807.1): A tutorial.
 Wellcome Open Res 2020, 5:69.

 # Additional Information

-Visit our [webpage](https://r-hta-in-lmics.github.io/) and follow the links to our social media to keep up-to-date on our latest tutorials.
+Visit our [webpage](https://r-hta-in-lmics.github.io/) and follow the links to our social media to keep up-to-date with our latest tutorials.
 Alternatively, follow us on [EventBrite](https://www.eventbrite.co.uk/o/r-hta-in-lmics-46016978693) to receive notifications for when new events go live!